rmkemker/EarthMapper/README.md

 ## Citations ##

 If you use our product, please cite:
+* Kemker, R., Luu, R., and Kanan C. [Low-Shot Learning for the Semantic Segmentation of Remote Sensing Imagery](https://arxiv.org/abs/1803.09824).
+In review at the IEEE Transactions on Geoscience and Remote Sensing (TGRS).
 * Kemker, R., Kanan C. (2017) [Self-Taught Feature Learning for Hyperspectral Image Classification](http://ieeexplore.ieee.org/document/7875467/).
 IEEE Transactions on Geoscience and Remote Sensing (TGRS), 55(5): 2693-2705.
 10.1109/TGRS.2017.2651639
 * U. B. Gewali and S. T. Monteiro, "[Spectral angle based unary energy functions for spatial-spectral hyperspectral classification using Markov random fields](https://arxiv.org/abs/1610.06985)," in Proc.
 IEEE Workshop on Hyperspectral Image and Signal Processing : Evolution in Remote Sensing (WHISPERS), Los Angeles, CA, USA, Aug.
 2016.